-Emma Hooper is on a mission to get everyone speaking the same data language – that way lies greater interoperability and real BIM advancement.
+Emma Hooper is on a mission to get everyone speaking the same data language, in particular IFC – that way lies greater interoperability and real BIM advancement.
 Denise Chevin caught up with her.

 Emma Hooper, an associate at Bond Bryan Digital and digital information specialist, found her metier after graduating from architecture at Nottingham University when she took a job at the fit-out specialist Styles & Wood as an architectural technician.